rclone/rclone/docs/content/commands/rclone_copy.md

 unchanged files, testing by size and modification time or MD5SUM.
 Doesn't delete files from the destination.

-Note that it is always the contents of the directory that is synced, not the directory so when source:path is a directory, it's the contents of source:path that are copied, not the directory name and contents.
+Note that when the source is a directory, it is always the contents of the directory that is copied, not the directory itself.

-If dest:path doesn't exist, it is created and the source:path contents go there.

-For example
+For example, given the following command:

     rclone copy source:sourcepath dest:destpath

-Let's say there are two files in sourcepath
+Let's say there are two files in source:

     sourcepath/one.txt
     sourcepath/two.txt

-This copies them to
+The command will copy them to:

     destpath/one.txt
     destpath/two.txt

-Not to
+Not to:

     destpath/sourcepath/one.txt
     destpath/sourcepath/two.txt

+Also note that the destination is always a directory.
+If the path does not exist, it will be created as a directory and the contents of the source will be copied into it.
+This is the case even if the source path points to a file.
+If you want to copy a single file to a different name you must use [copyto](commands/rclone_copyto/) instead.

+For example, given the command:

+    rclone copy source:sourcepath/one.txt dest:destpath/one.txt

+Rclone will create a directory `dest:destpath/one.txt` and put the source file in there:

+    dest:destpath/one.txt/one.txt

+Not copy the single source file as a file with the given destination path, which would be the result if copyto had been used instead:

+    dest:destpath/one.txt

 If you are familiar with `rsync`, rclone always works as if you had written a trailing `/` - meaning "copy the contents of this directory".